Best Heated Socks for Neuropathy in 2026 (Tested & Safe)

 Most pairs keep the heat for 3-8 hours on a full charge, and some claim up to 12 hours of constant heat.
 Obviously, the lower the heat setting you choose, the longer they last.
 The medium setting seems to work best for most people.

-For example, the Snow Deer Heated Socks (image above) use lithium-ion rechargeable 7.4V 2200mAh batteries, that will last for 6.5 hours on the lowest setting, and 3.5 hours on the medium setting.
+For example, the Savior Heated Socks use lithium-ion rechargeable 7.4V 2200mAh batteries, which will last for 6.5 hours on the lowest setting and 3.5 hours on the medium setting.

 👉 Using a simple infrared forehead thermometer, you can check your feet’ temperature before and after using battery-heated socks.
 My results were 76.1 degrees with achy toes before, and 105.6 degrees and pain-free toes after.